Transcript

 There is room for everyone.
 There is not one way that is perfect and the others that are...

-Yes, that's why it's a piece of advice that we...
-Well, the question was a piece of advice that we gave to you.
-To me in this case.
+Yes, that's why it's a piece of advice we...
+Well, the question was a piece of advice we gave you.
+To me, in fact.
 But in any case, in my case, it was very good advice.
-It's true that it was the driving force behind many things.
+It's true that it was the driving force behind a lot of things.

 And from Hellofrench...